codeplaysoftware/standards-proposals/managed-pointer/cpp-20/index.md

 While CPUs have a single flat memory region with a single address space, most heterogeneous devices have a more complex hierarchy of memory regions each with their own distinct address spaces.
 Each of these memory regions have a unique access scope, semantics and latency.
 Some heterogeneous programming models provide a unified or shared memory address space to allow more generic programming such as OpenCL 2.x [6], HSA [7] and CUDA [8], however, this will not always result in the most efficient memory access.
 This can be supported either in hardware where the host CPU and remote devices share the same physical memory or software where a cross-device cache coherency system is in place, and there are various different levels at which this feature can be supported.
 In general, this means that pointers that are allocated in the host CPU memory region can be used directly in the memory regions of remote devices, though this sometimes requires mapping operations to be performed.

-We may wish to investigate this feature further to incorporate support for these kind of systems, ensuring that the ``managed_ptr`` can fully utilise the memory regions on these systems.
+We may wish to investigate this feature further to incorporate support for this kind of systems, ensuring that the ``managed_ptr`` can fully utilise the memory regions on these systems.

 ## References